 There are lots of advantages to internal recruitment.
 One of the main perks is that it reduces training costs.
 Internal candidates already know about the company, so all you have to do is train them on any new systems or procedures they’ll need for their new role, instead of taking them through the entire onboarding process.

 Internal recruiting also boosts employee morale.
 Employees see their peers getting promoted and know that, if they put in the work, they can move up, too.
-This makes them more productive and more loyal, which decreases employee turnover.
+This makes them more productive and more loyal, decreasing employee turnover.

 However, internal recruitment does come with some disadvantages.
 The big one is that you’re not getting an outsider’s perspective on the industry that can help provide new insights and innovations.
 Internal recruitment can also create jealousy, as employees may feel like they lost out on a well-deserved promotion to a less skilled coworker.
 Finally, internal recruiting also means you still have a position to fill to replace the employee you promoted or transferred.

 There are a few different internal recruitment methods you can use.
 An internal job board, whether physical or online, can help alert internal candidates to new postings.
 With an online job board, though, current employees can just send out a link for the posting to any friends or former colleagues that might be a fit.

 You can also create formal referral programs for employees.
 Consider including a referral bonus if the new hire makes it past their 90-day review period, for example.
 A formal career progression plan can also assist with internal recruitment.

 Sometimes, you can’t fill a position internally, or you need to backfill a position after promoting or transferring someone.
 External recruitment is when you assess an available pool of candidates outside of your organization to see if any of them have the skills or qualifications for the open position.